-Based on our findings in Boston, we set out to investigate more broadly the changing religious landscape of other American cities, and to consider the implications of this more complex religious landscape for American public life.
+Based on the findings in Boston, researchers set out to investigate the changing religious landscape of other American cities, and to consider the implications of this more complex religious landscape for American public life.
 From the beginning, it was clear that diversity alone does not constitute pluralism.
 Pluralism requires a degree of engagement with our diversity and the knowledge—both of others and of ourselves—that such engagement brings.
 And so, in 1991, the Pluralism Project was born.

 The Pluralism Project engaged the best energies of Harvard students from both the Faculty of Arts and Sciences and the Divinity School in “hometown” research in such cities as Denver, Houston, and Minneapolis.
 Some had a more specific focus: Hindu summer camps in Pennsylvania, Vietnamese Buddhist struggles with zoning laws in California, the annual convention of the Islamic Society of North America in Kansas City, or the history of the Interfaith Conference of Metropolitan Washington, D.C.
 Each year, during the subsequent fall semester, the researchers presented their work at a Pluralism Project research conference.
 And for one semester each year, all the researchers participated in a working seminar to revise their research into substantial papers.